Black Belt Community Foundation Inc

 - Annual application cycle requires planning ahead as deadlines are fixed

-- The foundation's approach emphasizes shifting power to communities, suggesting they favor empowerment-focused proposals
+- The foundation's approach emphasises shifting power to communities, suggesting they favour empowerment-focused proposals

 References